Best Non-Surgical PCL Injury Treatment In Malaysia

 Chiropractic Specialty Center® provides the best targeted non-surgical treatment of the posterior cruciate ligament (PCL) in Malaysia.
 We enrich our combined physiotherapy and chiropractic treatment of the knee and PCL ligament through advanced therapy methods and technologies.
 Call us today to start your recover without injections or surgery.

-What Causes a PCL Injury (Posterior Cruciate Ligament Injury)?
+What Causes PCL Injury (Posterior Cruciate Ligament Injury)?

 - A Grade I: There is a partial tear.

-- The Grade II: The tear is little more extensive and looser than a Grade I
+- The Grade II: The tear is a little more extensive and looser than a Grade I

 - And Grade III: There is an entirely torn ligament, and the knee is unstable.

 Posterior cruciate ligament problems may be chronic or acute.
 The sudden injury is what causes severe PCL problems.
 Chronic posterior cruciate ligament problems are injuries that develop over a more extended period.

 What Are The Signs & Symptoms Of A Posterior Cruciate Ligament Injury?

 Some believe that if they didn’t hear a “popping” sound, the injury is mild.
 However, the fact remains that most PCL injuries don’t have a “popping” sound.
 Popping sounds are more common in ACL injuries.